panpf/sketch/README.md

        The `.ignore` file has been configured to ignore `iosSample.run.xml`
     2. Click `Edit Configurations` in the run configuration drop-down box at the top, select `iosSample` and then configure `Execute target`

+## About version 4.0

+* The maven groupId is upgraded to `io.github.panpf.sketch4`, so versions 2.\* and 3.\* will not prompt for upgrade
+* Version 4.0 is specially built for Compose Multiplatform, so there are many breaking changes in the API, please upgrade with caution
+* Version 4.0 has made a lot of simplifications and is much simpler than version 3.0, please check the update log for details
+* Android minimum API raised to API 21
+* Kotlin version upgraded to 2.0.0

+## Special thanks

+* [coil-kt/coil][coil]: Sketch uses some code from Coil, including framework, compose and sketch-animated movie part
+* [koral--/android-gif-drawable][android-gif-drawable]: animated-koralgif
+* [wseemann/FFmpegMediaMetadataRetriever][FFmpegMediaMetadataRetriever]: video-ffmpeg
+* [BigBadaboom/androidsvg][androidsvg]: svg

 ## My Projects